wpj/react-peekaboo/README.md

 ## API

-### Props
+### Options

-All functions accept a props object with a common structure:
+All functions accept a common set of options:

-- `element?: Element | undefined | null`: the DOM element to calculate intersection on.

 - `enabled?: boolean`: Enables/disables running the side effect that calculates the element's intersection status. (default: `true`)